Sheldon-Lloyd/Cyber.Beast/comic/cyber-fighter/readme.md

 Minia: he thinks I'm dead I have to let him know

-Airiona(crying): Minia is gone.
+Spike(crying): Minia is gone.
 Everyone is safe.
 Why are you still trying to save me

 Bursun: thats right give into your wrath let Cyber.Beast takeover.
 In your current state you have no chance of stopping me.

-Max(looks back at Airiona):<That's right none of this is her fault it's not Bursun fault either.
+Max(looks back at Spike):<That's right none of this is her fault it's not Bursun fault either.
 If it wasn't for me none of this would have happened>

 Max desenergizes

 Max(looking at Bursun): Niether is my Cyber.Beast state you already made that clear enough.

-Max(Smiling looking back at Airiona): Don't worry Airiona I won't change into that beast ever again.
+Max(Smiling looking back at Spike): Don't worry Spike I won't change into that beast ever again.

-Airiona:  I know you're used to fighting people superior to you in strength but I don't think you fully understand the extent of Bursun’s power/But you shouldn't underestimate Bursun’s power
+Spike:  I know you're used to fighting people superior to you in strength but I don't think you fully understand the extent of Bursun’s power/But you shouldn't underestimate Bursun’s power

 Max: Don't worry I know good and well what he can do

 Max achieves true synergy

-Max: <this... agh pain, this is what cybervators experience every time they synergies.
+Max: <this... agh pain, this is what cybervators experience every time they synergise.
 No this is probably considered normal for them they've gone through since they were a child and this voice in my head > <kill kill kill>

-Max slash through Bursun snatching up Airiona
+Max slash through Bursun snatching up Spike

-After Max defeats Bursun he smiles and tells him will done
+After Max defeats Bursun he smiles and tells him will done and leaves

+Max exclaims that's it.
+No tricks no last hurrah.
+Bursun tells him there is no need that he has seen what Max can do and and that he no longer needs to protect this world now

 Afterward Max remembers the Aarock said the same thing win he was was holding back

-When Max vists Airiona's class they are all excited that the first Cyber.coordinator is visting the class.
+When Max vists Spike's class they are all excited that the first Cyber.coordinator is visting the class.

 Before the surprise introduction a video is played showing the history of the Cyber.fighter leauge as well as diving into how max is the reason that it is now called the Cyber.Fighter league rather than the cybervator league